XRPLF/rippled/src/ripple/net/ShardDownloader.md

 ```

 Inside of `HTTPDownloader::onStop()`, if a download is currently in progress,
-the `cancelDownloads_` member variable is set and the thread waits for the
+the `stop_` member variable is set and the thread waits for the
 download to stop:

 ```c++